 After surgery, the patient was alert, had no fever, the surgical wound was dry, the drainage was removed after 4 days, the patient's health was stable and he was discharged.
 At the same time, the patient was instructed to closely monitor and take good post-operative care, change the bandage every other day, keep the surgical wound dry, and remove the stitches after 10 days.
 Wear a chest shaping bra 24/7 for the first month to help the tissue heal stably; avoid strenuous exercise, lifting, leaning on the arms, and stretching.

-Doctor Lan said that cases of ruptured breast implants coming to Tam Anh General Hospital for treatment account for more than 50% of customers repairing the consequences of cosmetic surgery, most of whom have had breast implants for 7-20 years.
+Doctor Lan said that cases of ruptured breast implants that come to Tam Anh General Hospital for treatment account for more than 50% of customers who are repairing the consequences of cosmetic surgery, most of whom have had breast implants for 7-20 years.

 Modern breast implants are durable and strong, but they do not last forever.
 After 10 years, the implant recipient needs to have regular ultrasound and MRI checks to detect early the risk of rupture or fibrous capsule inflammation.